-If you are unable to attend work at the scheduled time or to meet a class as scheduled, you must notify your supervisor (the instructor assigned to your course if you are teaching, or the Biology curriculum coordinator if you are the primary instructor of record for a course) as soon as possible.
+If you are unable to attend work at the scheduled time or to meet a class as scheduled, you must notify your supervisor (the instructor assigned to your course if you are teaching, your PI if you are a research GE, or the Education Program Coordinator if you an administrative GE) as soon as possible.
 If possible, notify your supervisor in advance of the scheduled work assignment or class that you are unable to attend.
 If you are able, please attempt to make contact by both phone and email.
-Do not cancel the class without permission from your supervisor.
 To the extent possible, provide information about where you left off (e.g., in the previous class in the case of a teaching GE).